Silent-Program/BetterBounties/README.md

 # BetterBounties

-A very custom bounty system for minecraft
+A custom bounty system for minecraft